 Consultation service offered to both UBC Okanagan and Vancouver researchers to ensure researchers conform to mandatory guidelines regarding animal care when conducting research involving animals.
 Assists researchers in obtaining an animal care certificate.

 Consultation service on the application process for all facilities that involve biohazardous materials.
 Applications are to be reviewed and approved by the UBC Biosafety Committee prior to the start of the research project.

 Research Information Services (RISe) is an online research administration tool that allows researchers to interact with their research teams, administrators, and reviewers.
 RISe also allows researchers to submit and access their ethics applications.

 UBC Dataverse is a free research data repository for faculty, students and staff.
 The platform makes it possible for researchers to deposit data, create appropriate metadata, obtain DOIs for permanent links, and maintain version control of their datasets.

-This service provides consultation to researchers on the deposit of works in open repositories.
-Any questions regarding copyright can be answered or the answer can be found through this consultation service.
+This service provides copyright information consultations to researchers on the deposit of works in open repositories.

 cIRcle is UBC’s open access digital repository for published and unpublished material created by the UBC community and its partners, including faculty, students, and staff.
 It aims to showcase and preserve UBC’s unique intellectual output by making content freely available to anyone, anywhere via the web.